bcgov/nr-bcwat/backend/database_initialization/README.md

 1. Drop all schemas and it's contents
 2. Recreate the schema with it's tables, constraints, and indices.
 3. Populate the static data that will not change through scraping, as well as data that changes infrequently.
-4. Populate the data that changes frequently, such as the observations and the license data. **Not implemented yet**
+4. Populate the data that changes frequently, such as the observations and the license data.
 5. Run the post import queries, such as triggers, and some manual inserts for new tables.

 **NOTE**: This script does not create a new database if the database does not exist.
 So creating the database needs to be done manually before running this script.